 America needs “Medicare for All,” along the lines proposed by the Healthcare-Now! movement.

 I know that the move these days is to thank the President for forcing a discussion about tax fairness.
-And to be clear, there’s a veto threat sitting out there that says cuts to Medicare benefits cannot be passed without taxes on the rich that Republicans will never accept.
+And to be clear, there’s a veto threat lying out there that says Medicare cuts to benefits cannot be passed without taxes on the rich that Republicans will never accept.
 But the trajectory of the conversation, with $320 billion in cuts after $500 billion from the Affordable Care Act, moves us toward the territory of cutting through the bone.